Michigan State University Athletics

 Lewis returned to East Lansing to start his illustrious coaching career as an assistant under Daugherty in 1969 and was on the Spartan staff until 1982, serving under four different head coaches (1969-72 under Daugherty; 1973-75 under Denny Stolz; 1976-79 under Darryl Rogers; 1980-82 under Muddy Waters).

 He was named the offensive coordinator for Green Bay starting in 1992 under Mike Holmgren and coached in two Super Bowls with the Packers, including winning his fourth Super Bowl ring (XXI over the Patriots).
+Lewis was the offensive coordinator for Hall of Fame quarterback Brett Favre, who won three consecutive MVP awards (1995-97) in Lewis' offense.
 Lewis also served as the offensive coordinator for the Vikings (2000-01) and Lions (2003-04).
 He returned to the NFL as an offensive consultant for Washington in 2009.

 Following his coaching retirement in 2004, Lewis broadcasted Michigan State football games during the 2005 season with George Blaha on the Spartan Media Network.